The Virtual Currency Regulation Review: Luxembourg

 Introduction to the legal and regulatory framework

-As a globally recognised financial centre with international outreach, Luxembourg has positioned itself as a world leader in the sphere of digital financial services and as a financial technology hub.2 It has always considered innovation as an essential driver for the development of financial services and the financial sector in general.
-With this mindset, in 2019 it adopted a law that clearly states that securities can be legally held and transferred through distributed ledger technologies,3 thus adding one more layer to its long tradition of 'innovation through law', of which legal certainty is one of the essential pillars.
-It was also the first country in Europe to license virtual currency exchange platforms as payment institutions.
+As a globally recognised financial centre with international outreach, Luxembourg has positioned itself as a world leader in the sphere of digital financial services and as a financial technology hub.2 It has always considered innovation to be an essential driver for the development of financial services and the financial sector in general.
+Having this mindset, by 2019 it had already adopted a law that clearly states that securities can be legally held and transferred through distributed ledger technologies,3 thus adding one more layer to its long tradition of 'innovation through law', of which legal certainty is one of the essential pillars.
+In 2021, the Luxembourg legislature introduced further innovation by adopting a law that expressly recognises the possibility of issuing dematerialised securities through distributed ledger technology such as blockchains.4 It was also the first country in Europe to license virtual currency exchange platforms as payment institutions.

 The CSSF specifies in the warning that it will:

 assess such fundraising activities by extending its analysis to the objectives pursued in order to assess whether it could be a scheme to circumvent or avoid financial sector regulations, notably the provisions of the Law of 10 July 2005 on prospectuses for securities and the Law of 5 April 1993 on the financial sector.
 The CSSF considers that for any fundraising, the initiators of such ICOs are required to establish anti-money laundering and terrorist financing procedures.

 The Law of 25 March 2020 amending the Law of 12 November 2004 on Anti-Money Laundering and Counter-Terrorist Financing (the AML/CTF Law) introduced new registration and governance requirements for virtual asset service providers (VASPs) and provides legal definitions related to VASPs, virtual assets, virtual currencies, safekeeping or administration service providers and custodian wallet providers.